 With schools closed but attendance and homework still expected, it's been a tough couple of months adjusting to a homeschool and virtual classroom environment.
 Luckily, the library offers free access to plenty of online resources for school subjects and homework help!
 Sign in with your library card and PIN and use the Online Library 24/7 collection and resources.
 Don't have a library card yet?
 Sign up for an ecard!

-One excellent resource for education is The Great Courses - a collection of multi-lecture streaming video courses available on Kanopy and RBdigital.
+One excellent resource for education is The Great Courses - a collection of multi-lecture streaming video courses available on Kanopy.
 These recorded lessons are a great help to students and parents of students.
 Be taught an entire class, use a particular lecture or two as a review to help with homework, or brush up on subject basics and writing skills.

 School Skills On Demand